MeldrumJon/ESP8266-Button/README.md

 ## Setup

 1. [Install the ESP8266 Arduino Core](https://github.com/esp8266/Arduino#installing-with-boards-manager)
-2. Open the ESP8266-LIFX-Switch project folder in VSCode.
+2. Open one of the projects in [src/](./src/) in Arduino IDE.
-3. Install the [Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) for VSCode.
+3. In Arduino IDE,
+	- Set `Tools->Board` to "Generic ESP8266 Module".
+	- Set `Tools->Port` to your USB TTL Serial Adapter.
-3. Connect the serial adapter's TX signal to RX on the ESP8266, RX to TX and GND to GND.
+4. Connect the serial adapter's TX signal to RX on the ESP8266, RX to TX and GND to GND.
+	- On the PCB, RX is the pin closest to the ESP8266-01's antenna.
     - There's no GND pin header on the PCB, instead connect an alligator clip to the voltage regulator's tab.
-4. Update the WiFi SSID, IP addresses, and LIFX Bulb's MAC address in the `Addresses and Settings` section at the top of `main.cpp`.
+5. Update the `WIFI_SSID`, `WIFI_PASSWORD` and any other variables/macros marked
+"TODO" to match your WiFi settings.

 ## Programming

 1. Set the slide switch to hold GPIO0 low.
-2. In VSCode, press F1 and run command "Arduino: Upload"
+	- On the PCB, slide towards the ESP8266-01 antenna.
+2. Upload the sketch.
-3. Once esptool.py begins trying to connect, press the pushbutton (momentarily hold RST low).
+3. Whenever esptool.py tries to connect, press the pushbutton (to momentarily hold RST low).
 4. Wait for esptool to finish programming the ESP8266.
 5. Move the slide switch back to hold GPIO0 high.
+	- On the PCB, slide away from the ESP8266-01 antenna.

 ## PCB